webplatform/docs/tutorials/css_transforms/index.md

 [[Image:transform_scale.png]]

-The '''rotate()''' function spins an element around its ''z'' axis.
+The [[css/functions/rotate()|'''rotate()''']] function spins an element around its ''z'' axis.
 It accepts a degree ('''deg''') or radian ('''rad''') measurement.
 (Radians are equivalent to the number of degrees multiplied by &pi;/180.)
 Measurements can wrap around, so that the following values are equilvalent:

  transform: rotate(20deg);
  transform: rotate(380deg);  /*   360  + 20 */